Potawatomi Trail of Death

 The whitemen were gathering thick around them, which was but a sad necessity for their departure.
 Still they clung to their homes.
 But the flames of the torch were applied—their villages and wigwams were annihilated.

+On November 4, 1838, the Potawatomi Trail of Death ended in Kansas.
 The two-month trek on foot proved too difficult for some of the Potawatomis.
 They had too little food to eat and they were exposed to typhoid.
 The journey claimed the lives of 42 people, half of those who died were children.
 A few people escaped; 756 arrived first at Osawatomie in Franklin County.
 There they expected to find shelter from the coming winter.
 No housing had yet been built.

 The Catholic Church had established the Sugar Creek mission in Linn County and many of the Potawatomis moved there.
 The elderly French-born Sister Rose Philippine Duchesne came in 1841 to teach Potawatomi girls at the reservation.
 She worked at the mission until she became too feeble to serve.
 The Potawatomis named her Quahkahkanumad, which stood for “Woman Who Prays Always.”
 She was canonized in 1988.